MisaelCalvillo/az-test-keanu-images-frontend/README.md

    ```
    REACT_APP_API_URL=your_backend_graphql_endpoint
    ```
-   Replace `your_backend_graphql_endpoint` with the URL of your GraphQL API.
+   Replace `your_backend_graphql_endpoint` with the URL of your GraphQL API from the backend service.

+4. Ensure the backend service is running.
+Refer to the [backend repository](https://github.com/MisaelCalvillo/az-test-keanu-images) for instructions on setting up and running the backend.

-4. Start the development server:
+5. Start the development server:
    ```
    npm start
    ```

-5. Open your browser and visit `http://localhost:3000`
+6. Open your browser and visit `http://localhost:3000`

 ## Building for Production